Your guide to Part A of the material information rules for property listings

-National Trading Standards has published guidance for letting agents and landlords on complying with Part A of the process to improve material information in property listings.
+National Trading Standards has published guidance for letting agents and landlords to improve material information in property listings.

 What is material information for a property listing?

-Material information is any information "which would impact the decision that a consumer makes in relation to the property, such as arranging a viewing, putting in an offer to rent and proceed with any other aspect of the process", according to the NST's guidance.
-"Material information can be positive or negative in nature and you should not avoid including information on a listing because you think it will deter interest or take longer to secure an offer."
+Material information can be both positive and negative in nature, with National Trading Standards stating that "You should not avoid including information on a listing because you think it will deter interest or take longer to secure an offer."

 What happens if I don't disclose material information on a property listing?

 Material information should be prominently and clearly displayed in the property listing and "should not be hidden, unclear or ambiguous".
-Letting agents who fail to properly disclose material information could be liable for making “a misleading omission”, which is an offense under the Consumer Protection from Unfair Trading Regulations 2008.
+Letting agents who fail to properly disclose material information could be liable for making “a misleading omission”, which is an offence under the Consumer Protection from Unfair Trading Regulations 2008.

 If you become aware of any listings that do not include the material information covered by Part A, you should update these as soon as possible.
 However, this does not mean that consumers are prevented from making complaints about incomplete or missing information from property listings, as this is already an established requirement under the Consumer Protection from Unfair Trading Regulations 2008.